ztzeng/K-means-Algorithm-using-R/README.md

-# k-means-algorithm-using-R
-Code a k-means algorithm from scratch
+# Code a K-means Algorithm from Scratch

 The function will take the following arguments: